angelajfisher/angelajfisher/README.md

 ### Nice to meet you 👋 I'm Angela!

-- I specialize in web development on the full stack and in devops 👩‍💻
+- I'm a backend engineer with experience on the full-stack and in devops 👩‍💻
-- Working on tools that help communities grow and people stay connected brings me joy! 🤝
+- Working on tech that helps communities grow and people stay connected brings me joy 🤝
-- When I'm not at my desk, you can find me exploring the cozy nooks and crannies of Seattle 🧋
+- When I'm not at my desk, you can find me in the forest or exploring the cozy nooks and crannies of Seattle 🧋

 ---